 “Disability,” what does it mean?
 Well, that’s a good question.
 Disability can have a lot of meaning.
 Disability can mean different things to different people.
 It can mean a physical disability, emotional disability, mental disability, or all of the above.
 In this article, we are going to find out how mental illness can become a disability.

-When a person has some type of disability, it causes inequality.
-It impacts their ability to function in their families and communities.
+When a person has some type of disability, it causes imbalance.
+It impacts their ability to function in daily activities.
 A person who has a mental illness can have a disability.
 For instance, for people with mental illnesses, there is sometimes an absence of clear thinking.
 This may affect their work or the choices they make at home.
 They may get snappy with the kids or grumpy at their partners.
 When a person is mentally or physically disabled, this can cause emotional turmoil.
-It can impact happiness and quality of life.
+It can impact their happiness and quality of life.
 Australia’s anti-discrimination laws protect people who suffer from a disability.
-It is designed to promote, fairness and equality through all aspects of community.
+It is designed to promote, fairness and equality through all views of the community.

 How Mental Illness Becomes a Disability

 According to the World Health Organization’s report, 15% of the world’s population, roughly a billion people, live with disabilities.
-Not all disabilities are visible and that is why spreading awareness is important.
-Not all disabilities are visibly apparent.
-To illustrate, let us name a few:
+Not all disabilities are visible and that is why awareness is important.
+Not all disabilities are visibly evident.
+To show, let us name a few:

 - Chronic pain